sixfeetup/scaf/{{cookiecutter.project_slug}}/bootstrap-cluster/README.md

 Note that there is a directory for each environment: sandbox, staging, and cluster.

+We recommend opening the AWS serial console for each ec2 instance to monitor the bootstrap process.

 ### Bootstrapping Talos

 1. Navigate to the directory corresponding to the environment being set up and